FAQs - Practice Review

 • A firm with a separate office location where clients are met during business hours where a practitioner also occasionally works from home.

-A PRO will provide file selection and file submission instructions to you approximately two months prior to your practice review deadline.
-Electronic files should be submitted using our secure FileCloud.
+A PRO will provide file selection and file submission instructions prior to the commencement of your practice review.
+Electronic files should be submitted using our secure Firm Portal.

 All paper files received by the Practice Review team are stored and securely locked in a room at CPABC’s office with restricted access.
 These files are inspected only on CPABC’s premises and then returned to the practitioner once the practice review is complete.
-For electronic files, practitioners are provided access through a secure portal.
+For electronic files, practitioners are provided access through a secure portal (changes to be made in May 2024).
 Instructions are provided to the practitioner once it is confirmed that the files will be provided electronically.

 Regardless of the method of transmission (paper or electronic), CPABC is governed by a strict confidentiality policy, as noted in Part 9.69 of the CPABC Act and further detailed here.